wmflood/locational_analysis/README.md

 # locational_analysis
-This repository contains Locational Analysis projects that I worked on in my undergraduate GIS program.
+This repository contains Locational Analysis projects  and notes that I worked on in my undergraduate GIS program.